Bureau of Customs and Border Protection, Department of Homeland Security.

-U.S. Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Automated Clearinghouse Credit.
+The Bureau of Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995: Automated Clearinghouse Credit.
 This is a proposed extension of an information collection that was previously approved.
 CBP is proposing that this information collection be extended with no change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in the Federal Register (73 FR 15765) on March 25, 2008, allowing for a 60-day comment period.
+This proposed information collection was previously published in the Federal Register (70 FR 11683) on March 9, 2005, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency/component, including whether the information will have practical utility;